-Vauxhall Grandland X Hybrid running costs
+Vauxhall Grandland X Hybrid costs, insurance, warranty & tax

 Make sure you do your sums – the Vauxhall Grandland X Hybrid won’t save you money on servicing or insurance